About Kent

 The Tony Patiño Fellowship, Board Member, 2008 - present

-- Nonprofit organization that awards law-school scholarships at UC Hastings, University of Chicago and Columbia University
+- Nonprofit organization that awards law-school scholarships at University of California, College of the Law, San Francisco (formerly UC Hastings), University of Chicago and Columbia University

-UC Hastings Law Alumni Association, San Diego Chapter Co-Leader, 2020 - Present
+University of California College of the Law, San Francisco (formerly UC Hastings), Alumni Association, San Diego Chapter Co-Leader, 2020 - Present